-Someone said that Editors lost it a bit with In This Light and on This Evening – a club the author of this article is proudly not part of – and the setlist tonight suffers from that critique.
-Halfway through set and there have been moments of pure excitement with Munich and The Racing Rats, but what happened to those marvellous sounds that Flood (producer) brought to a band who risked to become the copy of themselves?
+It has been said that Editors lost it a bit with In This Light and on This Evening – this is a club the author of this article is proudly not part of – and the setlist tonight suffers from that critique.
+Halfway through the show, there have been moments of pure excitement with Munich and The Racing Rats, but one can’t help but wonder what happened to those marvellous sounds that Flood (producer) brought to this band, who now risk becoming the copy of themselves.

-It’s undeniable the quality of Eat Raw Meat = Blood Drool, Bricks and Mortar and In This Light and on This Evening once they finally get to be played.
+The quality of Eat Raw Meat = Blood Drool, Bricks and Mortar and In This Light and on This Evening is undeniable once they finally get to be played.
 Equally undeniable are the consequences of losing genius guitarist and synth player Chris Urbanowicz – but that’s something fans are beginning to digest.

-The amazing All Sparks and Bones set the bar pretty high, but some of the recent songs don’t disappoint when played in between those classics.
+The amazing All Sparks and Bones sets the bar pretty high, but some of the recent songs don’t disappoint when played in between those classics.

-A Ton of Love is the mother of all rock songs and hardly anyone resists from singing along “desire, desire”.
+A Ton of Love is the mother of all rock songs and hardly anyone resists singing “desire, desire”.
 That’s a hell of single.
-Same goes with Nothing, which is amusing on record with heartfelt strings but becomes huge on stage when played by the full band.
+The same goes with Nothing, which is amusing on record with heartfelt strings but becomes huge on stage when played by the full band.
 Do they regret the maybe-too-mellow studio version?
 Judging by the way they bounce, fans seem to.
-And by the inspired look of Tom Smith as he sings “I’ve got nothing left”, bent on the top of his piano, maybe he does too.
+And judging by the inspired look of Tom Smith as he sings “I’ve got nothing left”, bent on the top of his piano, maybe he does too.

-Editors are a band standing on their own two feet, firmly on the ground: they have hits, classics, romantic dark moments and more experimental tracks.
+Editors are a band standing firmly on their own two feet: they have hits, classics, romantic dark moments and more experimental tracks.
 Their show is solid and it leaves you with something many acts are still trying to achieve: that feeling of depth and substance, heightening your awareness that what you are experiencing is authentically good.